ibm-cloud-docs/CDN/how-to-https.md

  1. Log in to the machine running the Nginx server.

  2. Create the challenge response file for the challenge response under `.well-known/acme-challenge/` in the directory for your website content.
 The default location for Nginx website content is `/usr/share/nginx/html/`.
-For this example, the challenge response would be placed in the `/usr/share/nginx/html/.well-known/acme-challenge/` directory.
+For this example, the challenge response is placed in the `/usr/share/nginx/html/.well-known/acme-challenge/` directory.

    ```
    mkdir -p /usr/share/nginx/html/.well-known/acme-challenge && \